The Student Council

 In St. Aloysius College the Student Council has a consultative role.
 Students are involved in and contribute to the introduction and or amendments to policies such as our Code of Conduct, Anti- Bullying, Homework etc.

-From 2020-21, with split lunch breaks our student council is represented by a Junior & Senior Council who meet as a collective once every half-term.
+For 2021-22, with split lunch breaks our student council is represented through two fortnightly meetings and meet as a collective once every half-term.

 Student Council 2020/2021